ga-wdi-boston/jquery-dom/README.md

 Reading the documentation, we discover that `.val()` is getter on an element, but that `.val(value)` is a setter on an element.
 Be sure you're using the correct method.
 Reading examples is very helpful, and the jQuery examples in the docs are fully functional!

-## Common jQuery Functions

-Here is a list of most commonly used jQuery API functions:
+Here is a list of many commonly used jQuery API functions:

 1. **[find()](http://api.jquery.com/find)**
 1. **[hide()](http://api.jquery.com/hide)**